 To scale the map, you can use several methods described below.

-In the right of the map, there are buttons or zoom out.
-The center of the map does not change its position.and which allows you to zoom in
+In the right part of the map, there are buttons or zoom out.
+The centre of the map doesn't change its position.and which allow you to zoom in

 Using the mouse scroll wheel